 "If you want to go fast, go by yourself.
 If you want to go far, go together." — African Proverb

 Welcome!
-My name is Mark O'Neill and I am a junior lecturer and researcher of communication science at the University Of Amsterdam, the top-rated department in the world for media studies.
+My name is Mark O'Neill and I am most recently a junior lecturer and researcher of communication science at the University Of Amsterdam, the top-rated department in the world for media studies.
 My research focuses on internal corporate communication, diversity, and queer theory.
 I am also a media entrepreneur, award-winning content creator, and global leader.
 I want to help improve communication through strategic research, inclusive solutions, and creative ideas.
+I am currently looking for new work, so please check out my CV and LinkedIn and get in touch!

-In 2025, I presented my research on coming out at the Nordic Network of Intercultural Communication and completed my university teaching qualification (BKO).
+In 2025, I earned my university teaching qualification (BKO) and presented my research on coming out at the Nordic Network of Intercultural Communication in Helsinki.

 In 2022, I was nominated for the UvA Lecturer of the Year award.

-In 2021, I graduated cum laude from the University Of Amsterdam with an MSc Corporate Communication.
-My thesis investigated how queer employees come out at work and reconcile their identity presentation against professional norms via qualitative interviews.
+In 2021, I graduated cum laude from the University of Amsterdam with an MSc Corporate Communication.
+My thesis investigated how queer employees come out at work and reconcile their identity presentation against professional norms via qualitative interviews with Prof Dr Irina Lock.
 I also founded the Queer Communication Library, a grassroots repository of queer communication resources for students and researchers.

 In 2020, I became a member of the European Communication Research & Education Association.

-In 2019, I presented my research on employee diversity at the 41st International Association For Interdisciplinary Studies Conference.
+In 2019, I presented my research on employee diversity at the 41st International Association For Interdisciplinary Studies Conference in Amsterdam.

-In 2017, I was named the Holland Merit Scholar for Communication Science at the University Of Amsterdam.
+In 2017, I was selected as the Holland Merit Scholar for Communication Science at the University of Amsterdam.

 In 2017, I graduated with five Associate Of Arts degrees with honours from West Valley College.